Tremolo: Amplitude variation

+Tremolo is sometimes used interchangeably with vibrato.
+However, a tremolo is a variation of volume (or amplitude); as contrasted with vibrato, which is a variation of pitch (or frequency).

-Some electric guitars use a (misnamed) lever called a "tremolo arm" or "whammy bar" that allows a performer to lower or (usually, to some extent) raise the pitch of a note or chord, an effect properly termed vibrato or "pitch bend".
-This non-standard use of the term "tremolo" refers to pitch rather than amplitude.
-However, the term "trem" or "tremolo" is still used to refer to a bridge system built for a whammy bar, or the bar itself.
-True tremolo for an electric guitar, electronic organ, or any electronic signal would normally be produced by a simple amplitude modulation electronic circuit.
+Some electric guitars (in particular the Fender Stratocaster) use a lever branded a "tremolo arm" or "whammy bar" that allows a performer to lower or (usually, to some extent) raise the pitch of a note or chord, an effect properly termed vibrato or "pitch bend".
+This non-standard misuse of the term "tremolo" refers to pitch rather than amplitude.
+However, the term "trem" or "tremolo" is still misused to refer to a bridge system built for a whammy bar, or the bar itself.
+True tremolo for an electric guitar, electronic organ, or any electronic signal would normally be produced by a simple amplitude modulation electronic circuit, or in terms of analog synthesis, a VCA under control of an LFO.
 Electronic tremolo effects were available on many early guitar amplifiers.
+Fender labeled them Vibrato, adding to the confusion between the two terms.
 Tremolo effects pedals are also widely used to achieve this effect.

+Most settings on a tremolo effects pedal include depth of the tremolo (sometimes called intensity) and speed of the tremolo.
+Some models allow to choose the shape of the waveform (sine wave, triangle wave, square wave).

 History

 Although it had already been employed as early as 1617 by Biagio Marini and again in 1621 by Giovanni Battista Riccio, the bowed tremolo was invented in 1624 by the early 17th-century composer Claudio Monteverdi, and, written as repeated semiquavers (sixteenth notes), used for the stile concitato effects in Il combattimento di Tancredi e Clorinda.
 The measured tremolo, presumably played with rhythmic regularity, was invented to add dramatic intensity to string accompaniment and contrast with regular tenuto strokes.
 However, it was not till the time of Gluck that the real tremolo became an accepted method of tone production.
 Four other types of historical tremolos include the obsolete undulating tremolo, the bowed tremolo, the fingered tremolo (or slurred tremolo), and the bowed-and-fingered tremolo.

 The undulating tremolo was produced through the fingers of the right hand alternately exerting and relaxing pressure upon the bow to create a "very uncertain–undulating effect ...
 But it must be said that, unless violinists have wholly lost the art of this particular stroke, the result is disappointing and futile in the extreme," though it has been suggested that rather than as a legato stroke it was done as a series of jetés.

 There is some speculation that tremolo was employed in medieval Welsh harp music, as indicated in the transcription by Robert ap Huw.